 People often obtain prenuptial agreements to protect the assets they brought into a marriage in the event of divorce.
 However, prenuptial agreements sometimes contain estate planning provisions that apply even if the marriage is happy and lasts a lifetime.
-If you have a prenuptial agreement, you need to tell your estate planning attorney about it.
+If you have a prenuptial agreement, you need to tell your St. Louis and Clayton, MO estate planning attorney about it.

 1. What is a prenuptial agreement?

 A prenuptial agreement (also called an antenuptial agreement) is a written contract between two people intending to be married that protects their rights during marriage, divorce, and upon the death of their spouse.
 Among other things, it often defines whether property is separate or marital.
 For example, a couple might agree that a home owned by one spouse is that spouse’s separate property, but equity acquired (such as paying the mortgage or making improvements) and any appreciation in value after the marriage is marital property.
 Prenuptial agreements often deal with business interests, ensuring that such interests remain in the respective spouse’s control and pass to that spouse’s children.